julibennett/Portfolio/README.md

 # Express and React

-During this lab we will be creating a full stack portfolio page using Express and React to see how you can create a full stack project using a simple API build with express and a frontend application with React.
+During this lab/deliverable we will be creating a full stack portfolio page using Express and React to see how you can create a full stack project using a simple API build with express and a frontend application with React.

 **NOTE** The frontend and backend project MUST be in separate repos, follow the direction carefully regarding where repos are created and deployment **(deployment optional)**.
 You do NOT need to deploy for this deliverable, its a fun optional goal.
 If you do decide to deploy these, your /backend folder should have its own `git remote` repository (its own repo) and the /frontend folder needs to also have its own, separete `git remote` (a different repo!).
 If you need help adding remotes, start by Googling `how to add git remote from github` and there should be many, many results that can help you through it.